 Pork Fried Cauliflower Rice with Sweet Potato & Snow Peas

-10 Minute Cauliflower Pork Stir Fry Bowl
+How to Make a Cauliflower Pork Stir Fry Bowl in 10 Minutes

 For a satisfying Whole30 dinner that you can whip up in just 10 minutes, give this pork fried cauliflower rice a try!
 A simple, flavorful cauliflower pork stir fry bowl with sweet potato, snow peas, and chicken apple sausage.

 If you’re hungry for a more nutritious alternative to classic pork fried rice, pork fried cauliflower rice is the way to go.
 Cauliflower rice has a neutral taste and soaks up flavors well, it adds a wholesome dose of veggies to your meal, and it’s still totally satisfying!
 Salty, savory, umami goodness served up in a CLEAN dinner that my body appreciates.